 If due to any reason a visitor, holder of a standard long-term multiple entry type-C visa, intends to stay for longer than the visa expiry date in the UK then it is plausible to apply for an extension of the leave for a maximum period up to six (6) months.
 For instance, a visitor arriving in July, with a visa expiring in August, can extend his/her visa up to 6 months, until December, as a standard visitor.
 A visitor can also extend single entry or six (6) months visitor visa to complete six (6) months in the United Kingdom as a visitor.

-2) Reasons for issuing a single entry type-C visa
+2) What are the reasons for issuing a single entry type-C visa?

 Most UK visitor visas – except for Permitted Paid Engagements (PPE) and Approved Destination Scheme (ADS) – allow the holder to enter the United Kingdom on multiple occasions during the validity period of the visa.
 However, in terms of Paragraph 9(i), an Immigration Officer has the authority to endorse Single Entry Visa UK.
 Most noteworthy: if an ECO is not clear about an applicant’s purpose of visiting the UK on a regular basis over an extended period.
 Moreover, an ECO can also issue a C-type visa having a duration of stay for less than 180 days i.e. 30, 60, or 90 days.